discordeno/template/README.md

 You will most likely want to configure your project by adding discord channel ids and user ids.
 This is done by adding variables to the `.env` file and updating the `configs.ts` file accordingly.

 ## Hot reloading
 1. add `--watch` to your start command.
-I.e `deno run -A --watch mod.ts`
+I.e `deno run -A --watch --import-map=./import-map.json --unstable mod.ts`
 2. Enjoy hot reloading anytime you save a file. 🔥

 ## Beginner Developers